 You don’t need to own cryptocurrencies to trade on them.

-Learn how to go long or short on bitcoin, ether and litecoin.
+Learn how to go long or short on bitcoin, ether, ripple and litecoin.

 Blockchain technology offers a means to store and transfer data with a whole new level of security and transparency.
 A number of industries are currently exploring ways to harness blockchain networks to enhance sector-wide communications and transactions.
 Banking in particular could use this technology to completely transform several core business practices.